designcise/bitframe/README.md

 ### Tests

 To execute the test suite, you will need [PHPUnit](https://phpunit.de/).
-To run the tests simply use one of the following composer commands:
+To run the tests simply use the following composer command:

 ```
-composer unit
-composer integration
 composer test
 ```